-We have developed an oil blend that consists entirely of pure processed oils, making it suitable for people who otherwise cannot tolerate facial oils.
-Human Glow contains pure linoleic acid, squalane and caprylic/capric triglycerides and is therefore very suitable for oily or combination skin - even with pimples and impurities.human glow
+We have developed an oil blend that consists entirely of pure processed oils, making it suitable for people who cannot otherwise tolerate facial oils.
+Human Glow contains pure linoleic acid, squalane and caprylic/capric triglycerides and is therefore very suitable for oily or combination skin - even for pimples and impurities.Human Glow

 Use facial oils correctlyNever simply replace your cream with a vegetable oil.
-Because a good cream moisturizes your skin, which an oil cannot.
+Because a good cream provides your skin with moisture, which an oil cannot.

 Facial oils in the routineTip: you can use facial oil at night.

 First, apply a moisturizer to your skin.
 This can be a soothing gel, serum, toner or light cream.
 Skin-friendly moisturizers are hyaluronic acid, sodium PCA or glycerin.